deephaven/examples/tickingHeartRate/README.md

 ## Advanced challenge

-Provided there is a way to stream csv files into the docker container from the original source, it should be possible to watch heart rate monitor data in approx. real-time, depending on the speed of data transfer protocols.
+Provided there is a way to stream csv files into the docker container from the original source, it should be possible to watch heart rate monitor data in real-time (delays only depending on the speed of data transfer protocols).

 Since there is a diverse array of devices and communication strategies between those devices, there is no recommended setup here on how to achieve this goal.

-For this example, the following were used:
+For this exercise, the following were used:
 * a Scosche Rhythm24 heart rate monitor
 * android phone with USB tethering for file sharing (alternatively syncing software could be used)
 * Strava android app for a clear screen reading of per-second(approx.) heart rate readouts